holderbaum-io/think-about-website/pages/blog/twitter-ghosts.md

 After supplying both information a twitter URL as displayed.
 Please open this URL in the browser where you are logged into Twitter.
-After opening this URL, a PIN code consisting of several numbers is displayed.
+After opening this URL, a button labeled "Authorize App" is displayed.
+After clicking it the website will display a PIN code consisting of several numbers.
 Copy this PIN code, go back to the terminal and paste it into the waiting Ghostbuster.
 Now press enter.

 Ghostbuster will now start busting ghost followers and blocking them automatically.
 It will run indefinitely and look at your newest 100 followers every five minutes.
 If it detects a ghost in those 100 followers, they will be blocked automatically.

-## The Resume
+You can abort it anytime using `[CTRL]+[C]`.

 Whenever you are haunted by an army of ghosts that swarm into your account, just fire up Ghostbuster in your terminal and watch them disappear.

+To run it again, simply type `ghostbuster`.
+Since it stored your apps credentials, on future runs it will just start hunting without the annoying questions.

 The five-minute break between runs is important, since the Twitter API has a rate limiter.
 That means, if you ask too frequently for your own followers, your API access will be temporarily disabled.
 Asking for 100 followers every five minutes is exactly inside their maximum limits, so you should be fine.

+## The End

+Since the 7th of January, our Twitter Account is bombarded by ghost followers and we have to run our Ghostbuster continuously to get rid of them.
+It is a complete riddle to us where those fake accounts come from but we are happy that it inspired us to write Ghostbuster and maybe help others to clean their accounts.

 And as mentioned earlier: If anybody knows how such a thing can happen please give us a tweet ([@thinkaboutconf](https://twitter.com/thinkaboutconf)) or a